brutesque/docker-swarm-over-vpn-mesh/README.md

 Make sure to include the dot at the end.

 - Create a hosts file in the secrets folder using hosts.default as a template.
-- Adjust vps-instances.tf to your likings.
+- Adjust vps-instances.tf to your liking.

 - Set the following environment variables:
     - DO_TOKEN: Digital Ocean API token